 The Financial Investment

-As well as the ongoing savings made by claiming back money through energy sales, the addition of solar roof panels can prove to be very beneficial for homeowners.
+As well as the ongoing savings made by claiming back money through energy sales, the addition of solar panel funding can prove to be very beneficial for homeowners.

 While the initial outlay is relatively high, the Return on Investment levels are very strong.
 Increasing the value of your property in this manner can be very rewarding while it also increases the appeal of the home to potential buyers.
 This is something that is only set to grow over the coming years as greener technologies and the grid trade scheme gain even more attention.